New Home kit 2018/2019

 Consecutive Premier League away wins: City equalled the record of 11 away victories in a row with the victory at Newcastle but were denied posting a new milestone with a 0-0 draw away to Crystal Palace.

-Biggest winning points margin: The Blues are now 16 points clear of Manchester United who hold the current winning margin record of 18.
+Biggest winning points margin: The Blues remain16 points clear of Manchester United who hold the current winning margin record of 18.
 City will look to increase that gap in the weeks that remain.

 Most away wins: City have won 14 games on the road this season and have two games to go away from home.
 Only by winning those matches can the Blues create a new record and beat Chelsea’s record of 15.

-Best goal difference: The Blues are bang on course to set a new goal difference record with a current figure of +66.
-Chelsea’s +71 is the current best and firmly within reach.
+Best goal difference: The Blues are bang on course to set a new goal difference record with a current figure of +73 having now topped Chelsea's record of +71..

-Most goals: A tough ask?
-Chelsea hold the record with 103 Premier League goals, but City have 93 to date – that’s 10 more needed in the five games that remain, so if the Blues keep the seasonal average up in the final strait, that record will be beaten.
+Most goals: Chelsea hold the record with 103 Premier League goals, but City have 98 to date – that’s just five more needed in the four games that remain, so if the Blues keep the seasonal average up in the final strait, that record will be beaten.

-Most home goals: The Blues have work to do here to match Chelsea’s 68 – so far, Pep’s men have banged in 53, so would need 15 from the remaining three Etihad games – again, not impossible but unlikely it would appear.
+Most home goals: The Blues have work to do here to match Chelsea’s 68 – so far, Pep’s men have banged in 58, so would need 10 from the remaining three Etihad games – again, not impossible.

 City have set some new Club and other notable records this campaign:...